dip3214/Indian-CPI-Forecasting/README.md

 ### End-to-End Macro-Econometric Pipeline | RBI Monthly Data (Oct 2017 – Jun 2025)

 ## Overview
+## Overview

 Forecasts India's headline CPI year-on-year % change using a four-layer variable selection pipeline and SARIMAX/VAR modelling on RBI macroeconomic data.

-**Key result:** VAR model achieved MAE of X pp on 12-month walk-forward out-of-sample evaluation, outperforming SARIMAX(2,0,2)×(1,1,0,12).
+**Key result:** VAR achieved lower out-of-sample error than SARIMAX across all three metrics (MAE 0.73pp vs 1.23pp, RMSE 0.88pp vs 1.60pp, MAPE 21.0% vs 35.7%) on a 12-month walk-forward evaluation.
+A Diebold-Mariano test (p = 0.117) did not find this difference statistically significant — with only 12 out-of-sample observations the test has limited power, so this is treated as directional evidence rather than a confirmed result.
+See Results below for the full breakdown.

 **Dominant finding:** Inflation inertia via food price levels (CPI_FOOD) is the strongest short-run predictor of headline CPI, consistent with food's ~45% weight in India's CPI basket.

 ## Methodology